-The GSP Regulations require a description of the projects and management actions the submitting agency has determined will achieve the sustainability goal for the basin, including projects and management actions to respond to changing conditions in the basin.177
+The GSP Regulations require a description of the projects and management actions the submitting agency has determined will achieve the sustainability goal for the basin, including projects and management actions to respond to changing conditions in the basin.

 To reach the sustainability goal, the GSP outlines a collection of projects and management actions that the GSA will rely on to eliminate the projected groundwater overdraft and to maintain groundwater levels.
-The Plan's primary method to achieving the sustainability goal is the management action to reduce groundwater production by 50 to 67 percent-to be implemented only in the Central management area using a tiered approach beginning in 2023.178 The Plan also describes four projects aimed at enhancing precipitation, increasing infiltration of stormwater to enhance recharge into the aquifer, utilizing water transfers with downstream users, and improving the reliability of water supplies by replacing a public supply well and expanding and upgrading water conveyance infrastructure in the two primary pumping centers in the Basin.179
+The Plan's primary method to achieving the sustainability goal is the management action to reduce groundwater production by 50 to 67 percent-to be implemented only in the Central management area using a tiered approach beginning in 2023.
+The Plan also describes four projects aimed at enhancing precipitation, increasing infiltration of stormwater to enhance recharge into the aquifer, utilizing water transfers with downstream users, and improving the reliability of water supplies by replacing a public supply well and expanding and upgrading water conveyance infrastructure in the two primary pumping centers in the Basin.
+179

-To achieve the sustainability goal and avoid undesirable results, the GSP proposes projects and management actions in a manner that is consistent and substantially complies with the GSP Regulations.180 The projects and management actions are directly related to the sustainable management criteria and present a generally feasible approach to achieving the sustainability goal of the Basin.
-As projects and management actions are implemented, the Department expects that the GSA will continue to communicate with interested parties regarding progress of projects and intention to implement projects per the GSP Regulations,181 and that progress reports will be included in annual reports and any addition or removal of project and management actions be documented in periodic evaluation.
+To achieve the sustainability goal and avoid undesirable results, the GSP proposes projects and management actions in a manner that is consistent and substantially complies with the GSP Regulations.
+The projects and management actions are directly related to the sustainable management criteria and present a generally feasible approach

-176 Cuyama Basin 2022 GSP, Section 2.2.10, p.
+&lt;sup>176 Cuyama Basin 2022 GSP, Section 2.2.10, p.
 238; Section 4.10, p.
 352; Appendix B, Section 3.3, pp. 1591-1595.